kevin-chalmers/set10108/labs/lab06/README.md

 }
 ```

 The sort and phases are at the bottom of the method.
-All we need is to call the sort method after scattering out the data.
-We then gather the data at the end.
+We call the sort method after scattering out the data and then gather the data at the end.

 ```cpp
 // Data to sort